For Darfur: Kanye West concert for Darfur

 On May 6, 2008, For Darfur Inc. produced and promoted Kanye West's Glow in The Dark concert at the AmericanAirlines Arena in Miami, Florida.
 The concert was an awareness and fundraising show.
 It brought in over $500,000 that went directly to Doctors Without Borders and had a sellout crowd of over 12,000 people in attendance.

 Mission statement

 The organization's mission statement was as follows:

+Whether the conflict in Darfur ends five years from now or tomorrow, innocent victims will still need critical medical assistance on a continuing basis.
+Sadly, it is children and the elderly who make up the majority of those suffering and dying.
+Our goal in working directly with Doctors Without Borders is to help alleviate the immediate medical crisis.
+Through fundraising and increasing public awareness, we can assist the people of this region on their way to recovery.
+By doing this, we also create hope for the future, not only for Darfur, but for all of us.

+Together we can make a real difference...
+Please join us.

 Board members

 The organization was run entirely by high school, college, and university students.
 Its board members were: